-\begin{itemize} \item Autonomous navigation from a voice command: the robot goes to a specific location of the environment, on user request.
-Voice control has been chosen because of its simplicity and consequent fast-learning curve.
-When needed the robots can be asked to go away to ensure the privacy of the user.
-In this case, the robot leaves the room and return to the recharging docking.
-Such ability requires the definition of points of interest, like rooms or specific locations (bedroom, kitchen, «home», etc), vocal command recognition, autonomous navigation capability and self-localization. \item Person-following ability: when asked the robot autonomously follows the user.
-This feature can be used to show the robot a new environment and generate a map, to change room, etc. This task requires a person tracking algorithm based on visual information, recognition neural networks and autonomous navigation algorithms. \item Fall detection: the robot should be able to detect a fall of the user and call for help.
-In order to detect if the user occurs in an accidental fall, many approaches are possible.
-For example, it is possible to provide the environment with proper sensors, to provide the user himself with wearable sensors, or to monitor with the robotic assistant his displacements within the house.
-The first two solutions require intervention on the users’ houses, or on the users themselves.
-Therefore, the monitoring of the person movement by the robot is the more feasible solution, even though it requires the robot to maintain a constant line of sight with the user.
+\begin{enumerate} \item \textit{User Monitoring}: the robot should be able to detect a potentially dangerous situation for the user and call for help.
+To detect a sudden illness or a drift in the person's behavior, many approaches are possible.
+For example, it is possible to structure the environment with proper sensors, provide the user himself with wearable devices, or exploit visual and perception sensors directly mounted upon the robotic assistant.
+The first two solutions require intervention in the users’ houses, or the users themselves, which can be perceived as invasive measures in the living environment.
+Therefore, the monitoring of the person by the robot turns out to be more feasible and immediate.
+This task requires the robot to track the user as they move within the environment continuously.